sapegin/washingcode-book/manuscript/book.md

 We’re separating “what” (our data) from “how” (how to loop over it).
 More than that we don’t have our implementation of the looping part of the “how”, only unique to our code part, that we’re passing as a callback function.

 When you use array methods for all simple cases, traditional loops signals to the code reader, that something unusual is going on.
-And that’s good: you can use brain resources, saved on reading simple loops, to really understand complex ones.
+And that’s good: you can use brain resources, saved on reading simple loops, to better understand complex ones.

 ### Dealing with side effects

+Side effects make code harder to understand because you can no longer treat a function as a black box: a function with side effects isn’t just transforms input to output but can affect the environment in unpredictable way.
+Functions with side effects also hard to test because you’ll need to recreate the environment before each test and verify it after.

-All these array methods, except `forEach`, should have no side effects, and only return value should be used.
+All, mentioned in the previous section, array methods, except `forEach`, imply that they don’t have side effects, and only return value is used.
+Using side effects in these methods will make code easy to misread because readers don’t expect to see side effects.

-`forEach` doesn’t return any value and it’s the right choice when you need side effects:
+`forEach` doesn’t return any value and it’s the right choice when you need side effects, when you really need them:

 ```js
 errors.forEach(error => {